Immunisations - Children

 Girls who missed their HPV vaccination in year 8 can continue to have the vaccine up to their 25th birthday.
 Those who start the HPV vaccination after the age of 15 will need 3 doses to have full protection.
 Please contact your GP is you are a female between 18 and 24 years old, and would like your HPV vaccine.
 From 25 years old, you will be invited for cervical screening.

-A catch-up program for older boys is not necessary as evidence suggests they're already benefitting greatly from the herd protection that has built up from 10 years of the girls' HPV vaccination program.
+A catch-up programme for older boys is not necessary as evidence suggests they're already benefitting greatly from the herd protection that has built up from 10 years of the girls' HPV vaccination programme.

 The HPV vaccine is most effective if received before girls and boys come into contact with the virus – so before they are sexually active.